FlutterAppmakers/animate_map_markers/README.md

 # Animate Map Markers

-Animation utility for the google_maps_flutter package.
+Animation utilities for markers of the google_maps_flutter package.

 animate_map_markers is a flexible and performant Flutter package that brings your Google Maps markers to life with smooth scaling animations